-Keep pressure monitoring lumens patent by intermittent flush or continuous slow infusion with heparinized saline solution.
+Keep pressure monitoring lumens patent by intermittent flush or continuous slow infusion with heparinized saline solution or use of a heparin lock using the provided injection caps with heparinized saline solution.
 Infusion of viscous solutions (e.g., whole blood or albumin) is not recommended, as they flow too slowly and may occlude the catheter lumen.